qalle2/nes-util/README.md

   -c TILE_COUNT, --tile-count TILE_COUNT
                         The number of tiles to change (0 = all starting from --first-tile). (default: 0)
 ```

+### nes_cpuaddr.py
+Convert an NES PRG ROM address into possible CPU addresses using the iNES ROM file (.nes).
+Args: file address_in_hexadecimal

 ### nesgenie.py
 Encode and decode NES Game Genie codes.
 Argument: six-letter code, eight-letter code, aaaa:rr or aaaa?cc:rr (aaaa = address in hexadecimal, rr = replacement value in hexadecimal, cc = compare value in hexadecimal).